DiabloRex/HiC-Pro-Improved/README.md

 # HiC-Pro-Improved
 ### Current update (by DiabloRex):
 1. Added Compression to intermediate fastq files, reduce disk consumption!
-(Not Tested now!)
+(Installation tested!
+Not Tested for running now!)
+2. Parallel reads pairing process

 ### An optimized and flexible pipeline for Hi-C data processing